-The extra kilos are comes from different areas of the pregnancy: 3,5 kilos is the baby, 2 kilos are the amniotic fluid, 2 kilos are an increase in breasts and uterus, 3 kilos are extra water in the body, and the last 1,5 kilos are an increase in fat.
-If you gain more than the 12 kilos, it is probably due to an increase in the amount of fat than the normal 1,5 kilos.
-However, it is important to emphasis that the weight gained, and the distribution of it, varies from person to person.
+The extra kilos come from different areas of the pregnancy: 3,5 kilos is the baby, 2 kilos are the amniotic fluid, 2 kilos are an increase in breasts and uterus, 3 kilos are extra water in the body, and the last 1,5 kilos are an increase in fat.
+If you gain more than 12 kilos, it is probably due to an increase in the amount of fat than the normal 1,5 kilos.
+However, it is important to emphasize that the weight gained, and the distribution of it varies from person to person.

-You have probably heard that you should “eat for two” during a pregnancy, but your calorie need are actually only increased with 200-300 calories per day – that is approximately a slice of rye bread with 5 grams of butter and two slices of cheese.
-An advice would be that it is easier to prevent a bigger weight gain, while you are pregnant than losing the excess weight afterwards.
+You have probably heard that you should “eat for two” during pregnancy, but your calorie need is actually only increased by 200-300 calories per day – that is approximately a slice of rye bread with 5 grams of butter and two slices of cheese.
+Advice would be that it is easier to prevent a bigger weight gain, while you are pregnant than losing the excess weight afterward.

-When your pregnancy is over, and you are dying to get back into your favorite pants, it is not recommended that you begin a strict diet if you are still breast-feeding, as your calorie needs are increased with approximately 600 calories per day.
-For most breast-feeding women, the deposits gained during the pregnancy can handle this extra calorie need.
-Naturally, this means that you will most likely lose weight at a slow and steady pace, if you a normal, healthy diet.
-After the birth, and while you breast feed, it is ideal to implement some physical activity by long walks with the baby carriage.
+When your pregnancy is over, and you are dying to get back into your favorite pants, it is not recommended that you begin a strict diet if you are still breastfeeding, as your calorie needs are increased by approximately 600 calories per day.
+For most breastfeeding women, the deposits gained during the pregnancy can handle this extra calorie need.
+Naturally, this means that you will most likely lose weight at a slow and steady pace if you a normal, healthy diet.
+After the birth, and while you breastfeed, it is ideal to implement some physical activity by long walks with the baby carriage.

-When you are done breast-feeding, you can – in good conscience – begin losing the last kilos.
-As in all weight loss programs, it is essential that you are in a calorie deficit, if you want to lose weight.
-For example, increase the amount of vegetables and fruits in your diet, can cut down on carbohydrate sources such as rice, pasta, (white)bread, and potatoes.
-If you replace your carbohydrates with vegetables, you will automatically lower the amount of calories, as vegetables often have a far lower carbohydrate content than aforementioned.
+When you are done breastfeeding, you can – in good conscience – begin losing the last kilos.
+As in all weight loss programs, it is essential that you are in a calorie deficit if you want to lose weight.
+For example, increase the number of vegetables and fruits in your diet, can cut down on carbohydrate sources such as rice, pasta, (white)bread, and potatoes.
+If you replace your carbohydrates with vegetables, you will automatically lower the number of calories, as vegetables often have a far lower carbohydrate content than aforementioned.